Geesteren, Gelderland

 Geesteren is a village in the eastern Netherlands, located in the municipality of Berkelland, Gelderland.
-It was hit by a small tornado 1988, which lifted the party tent to celebrate the 1000th anniversary of Geesteren and moved it two meters.
+It was hit by a small tornado 1988, which lifted the party tent that was set up to celebrate the 1000th anniversary of Geesteren and moved it two meters.

 Geesteren was a separate municipality until 1818, when it was merged with nearby Borculo.

 Buildings

 Geesteren is well known for its church, which is one of the three churches in Europe with a stepped gable, as a result of this, the tower is topped by two weather cocks instead of just one.

 The wind powered grist mill De Ster (The Star) was built in 1859.